Walnut looking to capitalize on depth

 WALNUT • It's been a long time since Walnut football has had 50 players come out for the first day of practice.

-While that may make social distancing even harder for the 2A program, it does pose a good problem to have – depth.
+While that may make social distancing even harder for the Class 2A program, it does pose a good problem to have—depth.

 "We were so pumped to finally get to stay after school and put some meaningful reps together," said Walnut head coach John Meeks.
 "We've got a lot returning and a huge young group of kids that really need these practices.
 It's a good mixture to have."

-Walnut, 9-3 a year ago, returns nearly all of its production from both sides of the ball.
+Walnut, who went 9-3 a season ago with a first round playoff exit, returns nearly all of it's production from both sides of the ball.
 At times last season, the starters who were called upon to play both ways also had to contribute on all the special teams units.
-But with the first day of practice complete, Meeks believes this team’s quality numbers can give some much needed rest during games.
+But after the first day of practice complete, Meeks believes this team's quality numbers can give some much needed rest during games.

-“All of them have the ability to contribute in some form or fashion,” claimed Meeks.
-“We are getting to the point where we can do tons of subbing on special teams and not have much of a dropoff, where typically I’ve always played around 15 guys a game.”
+"All of them have the ability to contribute in some form or fashion," said Meeks.
+"We are getting to the point where we can do tons of subbing on special teams and not have much of a drop-off, where typically I've always played around 15 guys a game."

 The reasoning for the extra running was because of how the Wildcats began their first game a season ago.